ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-intermediate/inventory-service/index.md

 !!! warning
     If you are developing on a shared education cluster, place the repository in the **Git Organization** listed in your notification email and remember to add your initials as a suffix to the app name.

-  In order to prevent naming collisions, name the repository `inventory-management-svc-{your initials}`, replacing `{your initials}` with your actual initials.
+  In order to prevent naming collisions, name the repository `inv-svc-{your initials}`, replacing `{your initials}` with your actual initials.

 - Deploy this application with Tekton pipelines :